CuriousNicholi/CuriousVR01/content/_index.md

 ---
 title: Home page
-metaDescription: Welcome to CuriousVR Show.
-I'm CuriousVR and this is my show.
+metaDescription: CuriousVR is the most curious vr website this side of reality.
 ---